Friends of the Desert Outdoor Center at Lake Pleasant - Education, Recreation, and Inspiration

 Grades: 4-12

 While on a hike, students will be introduced to edible plants of the area.
 They will learn which plants should not be touched, how edible plants can be cooked, and how native people used these desert plants for medicinal purposes.
 This class is offered in early spring or fall.
+This program may be modified into a ranger led hike.
+Please ask for more details.

 Hike